Krish95-bg/GarbiAI/README.md

+# 🚧 GarbiAI - Smart Waste Detection System (Under Development)

+> ⚠️ **This project is currently under active development.
+Some features may not be fully functional yet.
+Stay tuned for updates!**
+> Last updated: April 2025

+---

 # ♻️ GarbiAI - Smart Waste Detection & Real-Time Cleanup System

 GarbiAI is an AI-powered smart waste management solution that detects, classifies, and routes garbage pickup tasks using computer vision, public reporting, and real-time notifications — helping cities become cleaner, smarter, and more responsive.